fragata-ai/arhat-nnef/README.md

 * NNEF parser
 * NNEF reference intepreter backend
-* Tools for generation of NNEF data
+* Tools for generation of NNEF tensor data

 Arhat NNEF Tools are fully compatible with the original Khronos NNEF Tools, in particular, the original format converters can be used